darionco/rollup-plugin-web-worker-loader/README.md

 # rollup-plugin-web-worker-loader

-Rollup plugin to bundle web worker code to later be instantiated as a Worker.
+Rollup plugin to handle Web Workers.

-Preserves the code so other plugins can modify it and/or transpile it.
+Can inline the worker code or emit a script file using code-split.
-Can be
+Handles Worker dependencies and can emit source maps.
-configured to inline a sourcemap.
+Worker dependencies are added to Rollup's watch list.

 ### Getting started